 Opiate addiction causes extensive harm to a person’s physical, mental, and emotional wellbeing.
-Despite this, however, opiate detox centers help people detox from the drug and enter the recovery process.
+Despite this, however, opiate detox centers in Atlanta help people detox from the drug and enter the recovery process.
 Because no recovery journeys are alike, we develop a plan that suits your specific needs and sets you up for successfully leaving opiate use in your past.

 Opiates are naturally occurring substances derived from the poppy plant, such as opium, heroin, morphine, and codeine.
 First off, drugs like heroin and opium are primarily illegal narcotics often used for the purpose of getting high.
 Secondly, drugs like morphine and codeine are available by prescription.
 In addition, they provide pain relief for illnesses such as cancer or during the recovery period following major surgery.
 Opioids also come from poppy plants but are synthesized pharmaceuticals such as fentanyl and OxyContin available by prescription.